-How do I get referred to the Limerick or Galway Speech and Language Therapy Clinic?
+How do I get referred to the Limerick Speech and Language Therapy Clinic?

 Most referrals for children come from teachers or parents but we also get referrals from doctors and other professionals dealing with children.
 A referral involves phoning the Clinic and giving contact details and the nature of your concern.
 We will then contact you with a suitable time for assessment.

 Self- referrals, G.P. and Consultant referrals are most common for adults and people with voice difficulties.
 You can call to refer yourself or have your doctor send a referral letter.
 We will then contact you to arrange an appointment when we receive this letter or when you give us your details.

 How long will I be waiting for an appointment?